martins-vds/kubernetes-technical-briefing/LabGuides/module6-instructions.md

 kubectl get nodes
 ```

-2. Pick on of the Nodes to be the "GPU" Node (it doesn't matter which one).
+1. Pick on of the Nodes to be the "GPU" Node (it doesn't matter which one).
 Copy it's name by clicking the Right button on your mouse

 ![](content/tt-get-nodes.png)

-3. Set a variable to the Node name you selected (replace the NodeName with your selected node)
+1. Set a variable to the Node name you selected (replace the NodeName with your selected node)

 ```PowerShell
 $NodeName="aks-userpool1-20365992-vmss000001"
 ```

-3. Add a **color=lime** and **process=GPU** labels to the Node to distinguish it from the others and allow the Pods to find it..
+1. Add a **color=lime** and **process=GPU** labels to the Node to distinguish it from the others and allow the Pods to find it..

 ```PowerShell
 kubectl label node $NodeName color=lime, process=GPU --overwrite
 ```

-### Task 3 – Update the Node Selector of the Workload.
+### Task 3 – Update the Node Selector of the Workload

 1. Edit the **workload-1.yaml** file to update the node selector to ensure it's only scheduled on the selected node.